Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 written (this may become content of another tutorial), but just present an example that can be coupled to the FScape program.

-To create a Widget program, go into the main workspace window, press the plus button and select _Organization → Widget_.
+To create a Widget program, go to the workspace root window, press the plus button and select _Organization → Widget_.
 Alternatively and faster, create this object using the keyboard:
 <kbd>ctrl</kbd>-<kbd>1</kbd> (Mac: <kbd>cmd</kbd>-<kbd>1</kbd>) brings up a text prompt.
 Enter `widget` and press
 <kbd>enter</kbd>.